 The dietary exposure assessment was conducted for both Australian and New Zealand populations.
-For the Australian population, the following groups were included in the exposure assessment: the whole population aged 2 years and above; the target groups of people aged 40-64 years and those aged 65 years and above; and specific non target groups of special interest including children aged 2-12 years and females of child bearing age, aged 16-44 years.
-For the New Zealand population, the sub-groups included: the whole population aged 15 years and above; the target groups of people aged 40-64 years and 65 years and above; and non target group of females of child bearing age, aged 16-44 years.
+For the Australian population, the following groups were included in the exposure assessment: the whole population aged 2 years and above; the target groups of people aged 40 - 64 years and those aged 65 years and above; and specific non target groups of special interest including children aged 2-12 years and females of child bearing age, aged 16-44 years.
+For the New Zealand population, the sub-groups included: the whole population aged 15 years and above; the target groups of people aged 40 - 64 years and above; the target groups of people aged 40 - 64 years and 65 years and above; and non target group of females of child bearing age, aged 16-44 years.
 No New Zealand survey data are available for children aged 2-12 years in a form suitable for modelling data.